-This statement shows the assets and liabilities held by the Council as at the 31 March 2019.
+This statement shows the assets and liabilities held by the Council as at the 31 March 2020.
 It indicates how much is owed to the Council and how much the Council owes to others, together with summarised information on the assets held and the financing of those assets.
 The significant points being:

-Long Term Assets - The Council's Long Term Assets have increased in year by £39.9million, from £349.890million to £389.788million.
-The main increase relates to investment properties (£36.8million)
+Long Term Assets - The Council's Long Term Assets have increased in year by £11.410million, from £389.788million to £401.194million.
+The main increase relates to Property, Plant & Equipment (£6.565million)

-Current Assets - The Council's Current Assets have decreased by £8.9million.
-Short Term Investments have reduced by £6.4million meaning that the Council held less in banks and building societies at the end of 2018/2019 compared to 2017/2018.
-The Council has drawn down its balances held with financial institutions to repay loan debt during the year and to provide funding to the Capital Programme.
+Current Assets - The Council's Current Assets have increased by £5.405million.
+Short Term Investments have increased by £1.988million meaning that the Council held more in banks and building societies at the end of 2019/2020 compared to 2018/2019.

 Borrowing Liability - The Council borrows and lends money on a daily basis in order to finance its operations.
-During 2018/2019 the Council borrowed £20million externally.
+During 2019/2020 the Council borrowed £6million externally.

-Repayment of loans amounted to £1.557million.
-The Council's loans portfolio has increased to £94.8million due to new borrowing being taken out.
+Repayment of loans amounted to £3.557million.
+The Council's loans portfolio has increased to £97.280million due to new borrowing being taken out.

 Pension Liability - Mansfield District Council is a Member of the Nottinghamshire County Council pension fund and the assets and liabilities of the fund attributable to the Council are evaluated on an annual basis by an independent actuary.
-The Council's Pensions Liability as assessed by the Actuary shows a decrease in the net liability in year from £112.165million in 2017/18 to £106.019million.
-An adjustment of £6.1million is therefore reflected in the accounts.
-(Further information relating to the Pension Scheme is provided in Note 43).
+The Council's Pensions Liability as assessed by the Actuary shows an increase in the net liability in year from £106.019million in 2018/2019 to £109.327million.
+An adjustment of £3.308million is therefore reflected in the accounts.
+(Further information relating to the Pension Scheme is provided in Note 42).